micahrowell/pretta/README.md

 ### Build the Binary
 To run this program via a binary you will first need to build the binary.
 You can do that by running `go build -o` followed by whatever you want to name the binary.
 For example, `go build -o jsonConverter` will create a binary called `jsonConverter`.
 To run that binary type `./jsonConverter`.
 You will also need to supply an input file which is covered in the [input section](#Input).

+### Replit
+You can import the project into Replit with this link: https://github.com/micahrowell/pretta.
+Once imported you can use the same [go run](#go-run) command.
+You will also need to supply an input file which is covered in the [input section](#Input).

 ### Input
 An example input file is provided in this repo named `input.json`.
 To use it, supply the file name as a command line argument.
 Here are two examples for using both `go run` and a binary.
 `go run main.go input.json`